dacz/rxr/docs/api/logger.md

 # logger

-Accepts loggerStream$ and logs to the console.
+Accepts loggerStreamS and logs to the console.

 [See example](./createLoggerStream.md).